 - Are concerned about memory or cognitive side effects

-- Have not responded to other treatments including TMS
+- Have not responded to TMS or other treatments

 What Patients Say